Dehydrated skin is the most common reason for skin discomfort.

 Many studies have shown the role of AQP3 (Aquaporins 3) in the skin moisturizing mechanisms (ref 1,2).

-With our screening method in immunocytochemistry, we aim to evaluate and compare the activity of your ingredients or a mixture of them by viewing the expression of AQP3 in the membrane of keratinocytes while observing the overall appearance of these cells.
+With our screening method using immunocytochemistry, we aim at evaluating and comparing the activity of your ingredients (alone or in combination) by locating and quantifying the expression of AQP3 in the membrane of keratinocytes while observing the overall shape of the cells.